Smoothex/Markov-Decision-Processes/README.md

 The goal is to reach the exit with as many aliens as possible and within the limit of movements.

 ### Theoretical background
-The theoretical concept that this game is based on [Markov Decision Processes (MDP)](https://en.wikipedia.org/wiki/Markov_decision_process).
+The theoretical concept that this game is based on is called [Markov Decision Processes (MDP)](https://en.wikipedia.org/wiki/Markov_decision_process).
 The core principle of the mathematical model is to either maximize the reward or the cost by switching states.
 While in one particular state, the player can change the state by performing a certain action.
+The game is decision-making with the different outcomes (when changing a state) being partly random and partly controllable - this is what MDP is mainly used for.

 ### Credits